 Source: Wikipedia - Sustainable business

-The green economy is defined as an economy that aims at reducing environmental risks and ecological scarcities, and that aims for sustainable development without degrading the environment.
+The green economy is defined as economy that aims at making issues of reducing environmental risks and ecological scarcities, and that aims for sustainable development without degrading the environment.
 It is closely related with ecological economics, but has a more politically applied focus.
 The 2011 UNEP Green Economy Report argues "that to be green, an economy must not only be efficient, but also fair.
-Fairness implies recognising global and country level equity dimensions, particularly in assuring a just transition to an economy that is low-carbon, resource efficient, and socially inclusive."
+Fairness implies recognizing global and country level equity dimensions, particularly in assuring a Just Transition to an economy that is low-carbon, resource efficient, and socially inclusive."
 A feature distinguishing it from prior economic regimes is the direct valuation of natural capital and ecological services as having economic value (see The Economics of Ecosystems and Biodiversity and Bank of Natural Capital) and a full cost accounting regime in which costs externalized onto society via ecosystems are reliably traced back to, and accounted for as liabilities of, the entity that does the harm or neglects an asset.
 Green Sticker and ecolabel practices have emerged as consumer facing measurements of friendliness to the environment and sustainable development.
 Many industries are starting to adopt these standards as a viable way to promote their greening practices in a globalizing economy.

 Source: Wikipedia - Green economy